anatawa12/AvatarOptimizer/.docs/content/docs/reference/remove-mesh-by-box/index.md

 # Remove Mesh By Box

-Remove some polygons in any of specified boxes.
+Remove some polygons with any of specified boxes.

 This component should be added to a GameObject which has a SkinnedMeshRenderer component.
 (Kind: [Modifying Edit Skinned Mesh Component](../../component-kind/edit-skinned-mesh-components#modifying-component))